-8. Your boss starts doubting if you are worth your pay.
+8. Your boss starts doubting your worth.

 The summary of this stage or phase is ‘You have lost a vote of confidence’.
-Your boss is certainly not convinced about your skills and abilities; more practically, not convinced that you can still add value to the company.
+Your boss has either lost confidence in your skills; more practically, not convinced that you can still add value to the company.

-9. You tell people you want to or have quit your job
+9. You tell people you want to, or have quit your job

 10. Is your answer ‘YES’ to five out of the above nine signs?